-- (a) Subsequent to the balance date (and to 25 August 2017), the Consolidated Entity - (i) Realised \$0.895 million from the sale of listed securities; and - (ii) Invested a further \$0.453 million in listed securities. - (b) On 1 August 2017, the Directors declared payment of a 0.5 cent per share fully-franked dividend.
-The record date for determining entitlements was 17 August 2017 with payment to be effected on or about 31 August 2017.
-The Company's DRP applied to this dividend - the DRP issue price of \$0.1172 was set at a 2.5% discount to the Company's volume weighted average price on ASX in the 5 day period up to and including the dividend record date.
-Pursuant to the Company's new DRP Rules (announced on 1 August 2017), the Company acquired 243,130 shares on-market to satisfy its obligations to the participants under the DRP.
+- (a) Subsequent to the balance date (and to 28 August 2018), the Consolidated Entity invested a further \$0.05 million in listed securities. - (b) On 2 July 2018, the Directors declared payment of a 0.5 cent per share fully-franked dividend.
+The record date for determining entitlements was 13 July 2018 with payment effected on 20 July 2018.
+The Company's DRP applied to this dividend - the DRP issue price of \$0.1115 was set at a 2.5% discount to the Company's volume weighted average price on ASX in the 5 day period up to and including the dividend record date.
+Pursuant to the Company's DRP Rules (updated on 1 August 2017), the Company acquired 229,840 shares onmarket to satisfy its obligations to the participants under the DRP.